codio/site/source/docs/guides/auto-open.html.md

 Specify the correct path to the file you want to open.
 This should have the following format (do *not* put a `/` at the start of the path).
 Here are two examples.

-If you layout for this page involves multiple panels (which is a good idea), then specify the panel number to display the file in.

 ```
 index.html
 js/main.js
 ```

+If your layout for this page involves multiple panels (which is a good idea), then specify the panel number to display the file in.

 ##Highlighting Lines
 To highlight one or more lines within an auto-opened file, you